 1967: Three months after the Huskers' lopsided loss to Alabama in the Sugar Bowl, Bob Devaney ventures into Tide country for a pair of speaking engagements.

-2002: After a snow delay of two days, spring drills get going amid concerns about heavier-than-usual turnover at the top of the depth chart.
+2002: After a snow delay of two days, spring drills get going with an unusually large number of open spots at the top of the depth chart.

 2007: New Orleans Saints coach Sean Peyton comes away impressed after watching a Husker practice.
 Also, injuries strike Kenny Wilson and Zack Bowman.